Math

 Activities to prevent math summer slide hero

 No matter what the activity is, the way to improve is practice, practice, practice.
 (Though some forms of practice are better than others.)
-During the school year, some subjects like reading, science, and math get regular practice under the guidance of a teacher.
+During the school year, students get regular math practice under the guidance of a teacher.

 But math summer slide is a common problem.
 Students are prone to lose progress in learning math over the summer.
 In fact, this phenomenon is especially apparent in math, where many students fail to see the relevance to the rest of their lives and many families don’t feel confident in helping their children practice.